Taiko Drumming Course

-In addition to his teaching and solo performing schedule, he is the instructor of groups 'Suiko' and 'Nadeshiko', as well as the leader and Artistic Director of his own group, Wadaiko Ensemble TOKARA.
-He was also a member and part-time instructor with Grandmaster Daihachi Oguchi and Osuwa Daiko AshuraGumi for six years.
+In addition to his teaching and solo performing schedule, he is the instructor of groups 'Suiko' and 'Nadeshiko', as well as the leader and Artistic Director of the internationally touring group, Wadaiko TOKARA.
+Art was also a performer with Grandmaster Daihachi Oguchi and Osuwa Daiko AshuraGumi for six years.

 For more information about Art Lee: